Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-2If 2 people share 1/6 kilogram of candy, how many kilograms of candy does each person get?
+2If 5 people share 1/7 pound of peanuts, how many pounds of peanuts does each person get?

 Solution